Apply to A-VOYCE!

 FILMS AT THE GATE

-Every summer, ACDC hosts a free film festival to bring community members of all ages together at the historic Chinatown Gate.
+Every August, ACDC hosts a free film festival to bring community members of all ages together at the historic Chinatown Gate.
 Events such as this cultivate a sense of community and promotes increased accountability for visitors and residents to keep public spaces safe, clean and enjoyable for all.